 January 1, 1991 – Caribbean Sea

 I shot out of bed and stood in the middle of the pitch black room with my heart racing.
 Where was I?
 What was happening?
 Oh yes.
-I signed up to work as a dialysis nurse on this nine story cruise ship for the week, and my payment was a free cruise.
+I signed up to work as a dialysis nurse on this nine-story ship for the week with payment of a free cruise.
 I went to bed early because I took a Dramamine tablet for my motion sickness.
-I drowsily climbed back into bed to sleep until my alarm clock awoke me at 5:30 a.m.
+I climbed back under my covers until my alarm clock woke me at 5:30 a.m.

 At 6 a.m.
-I joined my cabin mate, Laura, and Tess, two other dialysis nurses, in the dialysis room in the lowest level of the ship.
-The dialysis company had rolled on three dialysis recliners and three ancient dialysis machines along with gallons of dialysis fluid the company loaded on to the ship the day before.
-In addition to the fee for their cruise, nine patients had each paid the company $1200 to dialyze them three times during this week-long cruise so they could see some places outside the USA.
-Once they left the USA, Medicare no longer paid for their life saving treatments.
-People with End Stage Renal Disease (ESRD) whose kidneys no longer worked, they needed these treatments to survive.
+I joined my cabin mate and two other nurses in the dialysis room in the lowest level of the ship.
+We looked at the three recliners and ancient dialysis machines along with gallons of dialysis fluid the company loaded on to the ship the day before.
+In addition to their cruise fee, nine patients had each paid the company $1200 to dialyze them three times so they could see some places outside the USA.
+Because their kidneys no longer worked, they needed these treatments to survive.
 When we were in ports, both patients and nurses saw the sights in Key West, Jamaica, Grand Cayman, and Cancun, Mexico over the next seven days.

-When I was in Israel in March, I gazed over the calm Mediterranean Sea and recalled the Apostle Paul’s shipwreck from the violent sea (Acts 27:14-44) and Jonah’s tempestuous voyage when he was thrown overboard (Jonah 1:15).
-God sometimes takes us through great storms in our life to teach us to rest and trust Him in the midst of the storm.
-In John 16:33 Jesus said, These things I have spoken unto you, that in Me ye might have peace.
+When I was in Israel several years ago, I gazed over the calm Mediterranean Sea and recalled the Apostle Paul’s shipwreck from the violent sea (Acts 27:14-44) and Jonah’s tempestuous voyage when he was thrown overboard (Jonah 1:15).
+God sometimes takes us through great storms in our life to teach us to rest and trust Him in the midst of it.
+In John 16:33 Jesus said, These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”
-I pray you will have a blessed New Year of looking unto Jesus and learning more of Him through the storms and the calm places in your life!
+(KJV) I pray you will have a blessed New Year of looking unto Jesus and learning more of Him both through the storms and the calm places in your life.